St0ner1995/simple-irc-bot/README.md

 just a simple IRC bot i developed for twitch.tv/sentdex so i could get those sweet sweet giveaways

-you will need to put your twitch username and oauth into var.h (example file is example.var.h)
+you will need to put your twitch username and oauth into var.h (example file is sample.var.h)